RemotePC

 RemotePC is a remote access and remote control software application, developed and owned by IDrive Inc., a software company based in Calabasas, California, United States.
 Its core function is in enabling remote access and maintenance to computers and other devices.
-The first version of the software was released in early 2017.

 Overview

 RemotePC software was created by the team of IDrive Inc., a private technology company based in Calabasas, California.
 The app was specifically developed for remote communication and control functions, including text chat, voice, RemotePC Meeting, interactive annotation and more.